cms-opendata-validation/2011-singleelectron-singlemu-wcharm/PostAnalyzer/README.txt

-   wcharm_tree.h: tree structure of input ROOT ntuples wcharm_settings.h: global settings (directory names) wcharmMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting
+   wcharm_tree.h: tree structure of input ROOT ntuples wcharm_settings.h: global settings (directory names) wcharmMakePlots.cxx: master file to produce final plots and numbers wcharm_plots.h: helper file for plotting

 To run the analysis, make sure input ntuples are in place, for default directory structure you need to run from the root analysis directory: